Estimating the size of a set using cascading exclusion: Applications

 is a good estimator of $|T|$ when $n$ is large and $N_n$ turns out to be $\gg \sqrt{n}$.
 It is not clear whether there is a simple way to see this, especially when nothing is known about the structure of the subtree $T$. \citet[Exercise 3.74]{stanley2011enumerative} shows that the poset of trees is precisely the set of binary stopping rules.
 This seems to be worth developing. \end{ex}

 We have not seen previous literature on sampling in the presence of a partial order.
+Indeed since the poset itself is an up-set, theorem \ref{upthm} gives a novel estimate for the size of a poset.
+A worthwhile potential application is Dedekind's problem of estimating the number of order ideals in the Boolean lattice, see \cite{HarperB} for references and first efforts.

 However, there is extensive literature on computing for posets.
 For example, a basic theorem of Dilworth says that a finite poset can be covered by a disjoint union of $n$ chains if and only if the size of the largest antichain is $n$.
 The literature on efficient computation of $n$ and such covers can be found in \cite{badr2023efficient}.
 One can think about `how to estimate the size of a poset' given a decomposition into disjoint chains as alternatives.